volodymyrhudyma/blog/content/blog/2020-05-17-template-literals-in-javascript.md

 ---
-title: Template literals in JavaScript
+title: Template Literals In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: In JavaScript, there are 3 ways of defining a string and one of them is using template literals.
 Template literals are string literals that allow embedding an expression.